Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Froghemoth (MPMM).md

 Every few years, a froghemoth can lay a fertile egg without mating.
 The froghemoth cares nothing for its egg and might eat the hatchling.
 A young froghemoth's survival thus depends on its parent leaving it behind in indifference.
 A newborn froghemoth grows to full size over a period of months by indiscriminately preying on other creatures in its swampy domain.
 It learns to hide its enormous body in murky pools, keeping only its eyestalk above water to watch for passing creatures.
 When food comes within reach, the froghemoth erupts from its pool, tentacles and tongue flailing.
 It can grab several targets at once; it wraps its tongue around one and pulls it in to be devoured while holding the rest at bay.

-If [[Bullywug|bullywugs]] come across a froghemoth, the bullywugs may treat the froghemoth as a god and do all they can to coax the monster into their den.
+If [[5.
+Mechanics\Bestiary\Humanoid\Bullywug.md|bullywugs]] come across a froghemoth, the bullywugs may treat the froghemoth as a god and do all they can to coax the monster into their den.
 A froghemoth can be tamed (after a fashion) by offering it food, and bullywugs can communicate with it on a basic level, so the creature might eat only a few bullywugs before following the rest.
 The bullywugs gather food as tribute for it, provide it with a comfortable lair, protect it from harm, and try to ensure that any of its offspring reach maturity.

 ```statblock
 "name": "Froghemoth"